 Many states grant legal immunity to reporters as long as the claim was made “in good faith.”
 This means to the best of the reporter’s knowledge, they believed the claim to be true.
 Reporters should not attempt to investigate their suspicions and claims on their own, as this could compromise an investigation.

 Reporters who do make false claims or claims in “bad faith” can face serious consequences.
 Legally, frivolous reporters can face both civil and criminal charges for false reports.
-False CPS reports are considered a low-level misdemeanour, and even felonies in some states.
+False CPS reports are considered a low-level misdemeanor, and even felonies in some states.
 False CPS reporters will receive fines from $100 to $5,000, and even up to 5 years in prison.

 Reporters with multiple false reports can face even harsher penalties.
 However, in order to take legal action against a false reporter, the reporter would have to make a CPS claim they willingly knew was false and untrue.

 An Overview Of The NASW Code Of Ethics